-Measure STE from isoelectric line to the point 0.04s (1 small box) after the J point.
+Measure STE from isoelectric line to J point.
 The isoelectric line is best defined as the segment between the T and P waves (aka TP segment) as the heart is electrically silent.
 The isoelectric line (Blue \rightarrow) and STE (Red \rightarrow) are highlighted.